MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 Local debugging typically involves the following steps:

-1. Check that the local deployment succeeded.
+- First, check that the local deployment succeeded.
-1. Invoke the local endpoint for inferencing.
+- Next, invoke the local endpoint for inferencing.
-1. Review the output logs for the `invoke` operation.
+- Finally, review the output logs for the `invoke` operation.

 Local endpoints have the following limitations:
 - No support for traffic rules, authentication, or probe settings.